DarwinRivera1/Just4KickzBLOG-App/README.md

 Feedback Message:[https://picturesd5.blob.core.windows.net/deezblobs/FeedBackPage2.PNG]

 ## Overall Goal of Application
-Web Application where users eager to learn about shoes, future release dates and talk about shoes and can all come together.
+Web Application where users eager to learn about shoes, future release dates can talk about shoes and all come together.
 They can have access to several shoes I’m following on a weekly basis as well as links to these shoes with descriptions.

 ### Application Walkthrough
 - On the "Just4Kickz" home page you can view current shoes that I'm following for the week, click on the shoes and see a short description.